 Storage & Shelf Life:

-There are only two requirements for the proper storage of DT’s Live Marine Phytoplankton.
+There are only two requirements for the proper storage of SA’s Live Marine Phytoplankton.

 Refrigeration should be in a range 32°- 39°F (0°- 4°C).
 Storage at warmer temperatures will diminish the nutritional value and cause it to be much more odorous.